Beyond the Standard Model Higgs physics: Hunting $h \rightarrow bs$ with Higgs-strahlung at CEPC and FCC-ee: Two-Higgs Doublet Model of type III.

 \subsection{Scalar potential}

 The most general $SU(2)_L \times U(1)_Y$ invariant scalar potential is given by:

-We assume that the potential parameters $\lambda_{5,\,6,\,7}$ and $\mu_{12}$ are reals, even the VEV's.
+We assume that the potential parameters $\lambda_{5,\,6,\,7}$, $\mu_{12}$ and the VEVs are real.
 Thus, the CP symmetry is conserved.
 After the diagonalization of the scalar potential in Eq.~\eqref{potential}, the masses of the new particles predicted in the model are given by:

-where $m_{ij}$ corresponds to the elements of the real part of the mass matrix $\bold{M}$,
+where $m_{ij}$ corresponds to the elements of the real part of the mass matrix $\mathbf{M}$,

 and are given by